November/December Planting Guide

 Download the FREE Guide for easy reference: Effortless November/December Container Gardening

 Need additional advice or resources?
 Have another suggestion or just want to share how your garden's growing?
-Leave a comment below or on social @hortikiplants
+Leave a comment below.

 Founder and Owner,

 P.S.
 Want to create a fabulous year round plantscape but not yet ready to dive in?
-Follow the Live Your Best Plant Life Series to discover what’s holding you back.
+Take the Live Your Best Plant Life Mini Course to discover what’s holding you back.